hastexo/tutor-contrib-backup/README.md

 This will look for the tar file under `$(tutor config printroot)/env/backup/`, extracts the tar file, and restore the services from the backup files.

+You can also exclude specific data from the restore.
+For example, if you want to restore only MySQL data, and leave the state of MongoDB and Caddy untouched, run:

+    tutor k8s restore --exclude=caddy --exclude=mongodb

 ### In a Tutor k8s deployment:

 By default, the backup job runs as a scheduled